philipptrenz/photo-booth/README.md

 As mentioned above photo booth has a built in web page where images can be downloaded.

 For an easy way to use it, start a open wifi hotspot on the computer photo booth runs on.
-If you use a Raspberry Pi, there're enough tutorials out there to figure it out.
+If you use a Raspberry Pi, there're enough tutorials out there to figure it out (i.e. [here](https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md).
 Then connect your device, e.g. a smartphone, with the wifi, open your browser and type in the ip address of the Pi.
 More elegant is it to configure a DNS redirect so the users can type in a web address like "photo.booth", therefor I use dnsmasq which is also configured as DHCP server.

 ## Use a push button to trigger photos